turansadri/futsal-payments/README.md

 # Futsal masters of the world

-To track who's attending and who has paid.
+To track who's attending and who's paying.